The Commonplace

 0.18

 The societal-risk concerns index ranks among the strongest predictors of GenAI adoption for women across all age groups, surpassing digital literacy and education for young women.
-Adoption Rate negative medium Predictive strength for GenAI adoption (relative importance of predictors for women and young women)
+Adoption Rate negative Predictive strength for GenAI adoption (relative importance of predictors for women and young women)

 0.18

 Intersectional analyses show the largest gender disparities in GenAI use arise among younger, digitally fluent individuals with high societal risk concerns, where gender gaps in personal use exceed 45 percentage points.
-Adoption Rate negative medium Gender gap in personal GenAI use (percentage-point difference) within younger, digitally fluent, high-concern subgroup
+Adoption Rate negative Gender gap in personal GenAI use (percentage-point difference) within younger, digitally fluent, high-concern subgroup

 Gender gap > 45 percentage points in specified subgroup